Let's Make Mental Health a Priority

 “I could never tell my partner that I was coming to therapy to talk about our relationship.”
 “My friends would feel so disappointed that I can’t say these things to them in person.”

-Brené Brown has researched extensively on shame.
+BrenƩ Brown has researched extensively on shame.
 She asserts that the path through shame is to embrace vulnerability and to speak your authentic truth.
-When you share these aspects of your life, you can normalize common experiences that you might wonder if others face.
+When you share these aspects of your life, you can normalize common experiences that others face.
 You can be selective with who you share your shame stuff with.
 Choose folks you trust.
-Opening up about shame can help to conquer anxiety, too!
+Opening up about shame can help to conquer anxiety, too.

 Scheduling Time For Yourself

 Have you ever left work early to make an appointment?
-Ever took a late lunch to attend a class?
+Took a late lunch to attend a class?
 How do you fit in seeing a doctor or dentist when they only work weekdays?

-1. Set aside one hour per day to do something you like for its own enjoyment.
-Don't choose an activity because it is productive or because it serves the additional purpose of “being productive.”
-(Doing items from your to-do list are not truly enjoyable, they are tasks!)
+- Set aside one hour per day to do something you like for its own enjoyment.
+Don’t choose an activity because it’s “being productive.”
+(Doing items from your to-do list are not truly enjoyable, they are tasks.)
 Make sure the activity doesn’t involve a screen.
-I’m serious!
 That’s what the self-care research suggests.

-2. Set a social media/screen time limit on your day.
+- Set a social media/screen time limit on your day.
 Social media can give us the false impression that we’re doing a real social activity or spending time meaningfully.
-It is also a distraction.
-Many mobile applications prey on the dopamine response system to keep you hooked on the app for longer than you actually want, so that you can be fed more advertisements.
+It’s also a distraction.
+Many mobile apps prey on the dopamine response system to keep you using the app for longer than you actually want, so that you see more advertisements.
 Swap this screen time for real-life time.
 Most phones have a usage summary that will show you how much time you spend on social media apps.
 Look that up in your phone settings and reduce your time by 50% for one week, and a further 50% the next week.

-6. Set boundaries to reduce stress.
+- Set boundaries to reduce stress.
 Is there a social topic that inevitably dismantles conversations at the family table?
 Do you have a friend who usually cancels on you?
-Maybe there is one particular coworker or colleague who seems to drain your energy with their conversation.
+Maybe there’s a particular person who drains your energy.
 Healthy boundaries protect yourself and your relationships by allowing you to save your energy resources for optimal functioning.
 It’s just like how your phone battery switches to battery saver move when it’s getting low.
 Setting boundaries helps to prevent unwanted situations.
 You can even set boundaries with yourself to challenge self-defeating and self-critical thoughts.

-7. Know when to contact a professional.
+- Know when to contact a professional.
 Too much stress can lead to feeling overwhelmed, burned out, irritable and spiritually empty.
 This might be a good time to contact a mental health professional to learn strategies to prioritize your mental health.
-If you're interested in how counselling can help you manage stress, send me an email.

 Want to talk about mental health?